 The UE:

-- is expected to decode PDSCH scheduled with MCCH-RNTI and PBCH in Pcell that partially or fully overlaps in time in non-overlapping PRBs in Pcell.
+- is expected to decode PDSCH scheduled with MCCH-RNTI, or multicast-MCCH-RNTI and PBCH in Pcell that partially or fully overlaps in time in non-overlapping PRBs in Pcell.

 - is not expected to decode PDSCH scheduled with G-RNTI for broadcast and PBCH in Pcell that partially or fully overlaps in time in non-overlapping PRBs in Pcell.